junyuelin/UCSD-MentalHealth-Bot/index.md

 2. If the chatbot response does what is intended for the tested bullet point, it is consid- ered a success, otherwise it is a fail.  <br><br>

-3. Calculate the accuracy, false positives, and false negatives.
+3. Calculate the accuracy based on success criteria. <br><br>
-This will first be done on the baseline RAG-only model to obtain benchmarks.
+This process will first be done on the baseline RAG-only model to obtain benchmarks.
 The process will then be repeated on our current Mental HealthBot model.
 </details>
 # Results and Conclusion